Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: Introduction

-Motivated by the above question, we propose \Ours, a novel LLM-based time series forecasting framework that trains large language models to acquire slow-thinking reasoning capabilities for forecasting tasks.
-At its core, \Ours leverages LLMs as the time series reasoning backbone and introduces a two-stage reinforcement fine-tuning (RFT) optimization framework: \textit{First}, we begin with warm-up supervised fine-tuning.
-The model is fine-tuned for memorization, learning both effective reasoning patterns and accurate output formatting using synthetic reasoning trajectories that demonstrate step-by-step temporal analysis. \textit{Second}, the model is refined through reinforcement learning for generalization, using fine-grained, multi-objective rewards specifically designed for forecasting tasks, improving temporal coherence and multi-horizon accuracy.
-Notably, we propose GRIP (Group-based Relative Importance for Policy Optimization), which optimizes LLM reasoning paths in TSF through a uniform sampling strategy and adaptive weighting.
+Motivated by this question, we propose \Ours, a novel LLM-based time series forecasting framework that trains large language models to acquire slow-thinking reasoning capabilities for future-trend forecasting. \Ours adopts an LLM as the reasoning backbone and follows a curriculum-style RFT optimization: it first warm-starts reasoning and formatting with synthetic step-by-step temporal analyses, and then progressively improves generalization through reward-driven policy optimization. \textit{First}, we begin with warm-up supervised fine-tuning.
+The model is fine-tuned for supervised pattern alignment, learning both effective reasoning patterns and accurate output formatting using synthetic reasoning trajectories that demonstrate step-by-step temporal analysis. \textit{Second}, the model is refined through reinforcement learning for generalization, using fine-grained, multi-objective rewards specifically designed for forecasting tasks, improving temporal coherence and multi-horizon accuracy.
+Notably, we propose GRIP (group-based relative importance for policy optimization), which optimizes LLM reasoning paths in TSF through a non-uniform sampling strategy and adaptive weighting.
 Extensive experiments are conducted on real-world datasets, showing that \Ours effectively enhances forecast performance through the slow thinking paradigm.
-Our main contributions are as follows: \begin{itemize} \item We introduce time series reasoning by training LLMs to adopt a slow-thinking paradigm that generates reasoning processes supporting final forecasting. \item We design a two-stage RFT framework (SFT for memorization, and RL for generalization) that enhances the reasoning ability of LLMs.
-We introduce a fine-grained, multi-objective reward specifically for TSF, along with a novel sampling strategy for RL optimization. \item Extensive experiments demonstrate the effectiveness of \Ours, showing it enhances LLM reasoning and improves generalization and explainability via deliberate slow thinking. \end{itemize}
+Our main contributions are as follows: